cloudmesh-community/hid-sp18-710/paper/paper1.md

-# NoSQL Databases in Support of Big Data and Analytics
+# NoSQL Databases in Support of Big Data and Analytics :wave: